sladyn98/nvm/README.md

 #### Troubleshooting on Linux

 On Linux, after running the install script, if you get `nvm: command not found` or see no feedback from your terminal after you type `command -v nvm`, simply close your current terminal, open a new terminal, and try verifying again.
 Alternatively, you can run `source ~/.bashrc` at the command line, and it should pick up the `nvm` command.
-Substitute the name of the Shell profile, depending on the type of shell in use.
+More generally, the command is  `source ~/<your_profile_file>`.

 #### Troubleshooting on macOS